etwk/blog/content/lists/books.md

 - [ ] An American Dilemma (Gunnar Myrdal)
 - [ ] Who Are We?: The Challenges to America's National Identity
 - [ ] How the South Won the Civil War: Oligarchy, Democracy, and the Continuing Fight for the Soul of America
+- [ ] They Were Her Property: White Women as Slave Owners in the American South #must #history
+- [ ] Forced to Care: Coercion and Caregiving in America
+- [ ] Tipping: An American Social History of Gratuities

 ### Russia